microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/allocation.md

   - Database services, like Cosmos DB and SQL databases.
   - Collaboration and productivity tools, like Microsoft 365.
 - Contact stakeholders who are responsible for the potentially shared services.
 Make sure they understand if the shared services are shared and how costs are allocated today.
 If not accounted for, how allocation could or should be done.
-- Use [cost allocation rules in Microsoft Cost Management](https://learn.microsoft.com/azure/cost-management-billing/costs/allocate-costs) to redistribute shared costs based on static percentages or compute, network, or storage costs.
+- Use [Cost allocation rules in Microsoft Cost Management](https://learn.microsoft.com/azure/cost-management-billing/costs/allocate-costs) to redistribute shared costs based on static percentages or compute, network, or storage costs.
 - Regularly review and refine your allocation rules to ensure they remain accurate and fair.
   - Consider this process as part of your reporting feedback loop.
 If your allocation strategy is falling short, the feedback you get may not be directly associated with allocation or metadata.
 It may instead be related to reporting.
 Watch out for this feedback and ensure the feedback is addressed at the most appropriate layer.
   - Ensure naming, metadata, and hierarchy requirements are being used consistently and effectively throughout your environment.
-  - Consider other KPIs to track and monitor success of your cost allocation strategy.
+  - Consider other KPIs to track and monitor success of your allocation strategy.
 - Establish and track common KPIs, like the percentage of unallocated shared costs.
 - Use utilization data from [Azure Monitor metrics](https://learn.microsoft.com/azure/azure-monitor/essentials/data-platform-metrics) where possible to understand service usage.
 - Consider using application telemetry to quantify the distribution of shared costs.
 It's discussed more in [Unit economics](../quantify/unit-economics.md).
-- Automate the process of identifying the percentage breakdown of shared costs and consider using allocation rules in Cost Management to redistribute the costs.
+- Automate the process of identifying the percentage breakdown of shared costs and consider using cost allocation rules in Cost Management to redistribute the costs.
 - Automate cost allocation rules to update their respective percentages based on changing usage patterns.
 - Consider sharing targeted reporting about the distribution of shared costs with relevant stakeholders.
 - Build a reporting process to raise awareness of and drive accountability for unallocated shared costs.